MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/forcing-a-system-crash-from-the-keyboard.md

 ## Defining alternate keyboard shortcuts to force a system crash from the keyboard

-You can configure alternate values under the following registry subkeys for different keyboard shortcut sequences to generate the memory dump file:
+You can configure alternate values under the following registry subkeys for keyboard shortcut sequences to generate the memory dump file:

 - For PS/2 keyboards: